V453000/RGBA-Eater/README.md

 * `LED_YELLOW` - indexes 241-244 - action colours of yellow blinking light (from lighthouses in TTD graphics)
 * `WATER` - indexes 245-254 - action colours of water (water tiles in  TTD graphics)
 * `WHITE` - index 255 - pure white is usually useless and will give you errors when compiling from NML

+# Tips

+It's possible to optimize the performance of the script a bit further by using it more efficiently, but it is useful to get a rough understanding what it does.

+### How it works

+1. Palette image indexes and RGB values are loaded from files in the `x-script-input/`.
+2. A list of all possible outcome indexes is created based on settings (`-e`, `-f`, `-i`, `-y`)
+3. The input image is opened and its width is read.
+The image is split into vertical slices based on the number of `-t` allowed threads to run.
+Each vertical slice is processed on a single thread then.
+4. The script iterates through all pixels of the input image.
+5. It reads the alpha (transparency) and decides whether the pixel is to be kept or thrown away (based on `-a` threshold, same with `-j` or `-k`).
+6. If the pixel is to be thrown away, it skips to the next pixel.
+7. If the pixel is to be kept, the colour comparer is started.
+8. The colour comparer calculates the colour difference between the input pixel and all possible outcome indexes from step 3.
+9. The colour comparison is
+9. The index with the smallest difference from the list is declared winner.
+10. Pixel is written in a virtual representation of the vertical output image slice.
+11. Output image slice is saved to `x-script-temp/`
+12. When all slices are finished, a final output is combined and put into `8bpp/`

+### More efficient use

+The slow part of the process is the colour comparer as it does a lot of comparisons (up to 246 per pixel).
+However, the less colour indexes are allowed to be compared to, the faster the script is.

+If you know you only want a set of specific colours or you know you don't need some, you can disable them and get your results a bit faster.
+In general I just use `-e ALL`, and sometimes add `CC1` and/or `CC2` in case I need it.
+Keeping all the normal indexes can be helpful to get more accurate representation of the input 32bpp colours.